bk/wmk/readme.md

 In this example, the caption contains Markdown which would be converted to HTML by the shortcode component.

+Note that shortcodes are not escaped inside code blocks, so if you need to show examples of shortcode usage in your content they must be escaped in some way in such contexts.
+One relatively painless way is to put a non-breaking space character after the opening tag `{{<` instead of a space.

 ### Default shortcodes